Jesus Is King: Release and promotion

 On October 27, 2019, West and his choir performed the first Sunday Service since the album's release at The Forum, with songs from it being performed.
 Songs from The Life of Pablo were performed as well, which Kardashian referenced on Twitter, while she also tweeted out in excitement over the event.
 West performed songs from Jesus Is King with his choir in front of inmates at two jails in Houston, Texas, on November 15.
 On November 16, 2019, it was announced that West would be performing at Joel Osteen's Lakewood Church the next day to promote the album.
 Simultaneously, tickets were made available for free through Ticketmaster, and were gone within seven minutes.
-Scalpers immediately began selling them on Twitter and Craig's List at up to $250 each.
+Scalpers immediately began selling them on Twitter and Craigslist at up to $250 each.
 The event was called the "Sunday Service Experience", with it including West and the Sunday Service Choir performing, though the event was open to fans of all faiths despite being centered around Christianity.
 Tracks from Jesus Is King were performed alongside material that West released earlier in his career, including "Jesus Walks" (2004).
 As well as this, gospel remixes were performed of R&B ballads, notably SWV's "Weak" (1993) and Destiny's Child's "Say My Name" (1999).